signal18/replication-manager/README.md

   * -interactive `<boolean>`

-    Runs the MariaDB monitor in interactive mode (default).
-A value of false allows mariadb-repmgr to invoke switchover without displaying the interactive monitor.
+    Runs the MariaDB monitor in interactive mode (default), asking for user interaction when failures are detected.
+A value of false also allows mariadb-repmgr to invoke switchover without displaying the interactive monitor.

   * -maxdelay `<seconds>`